Ugochukwuodinaka/Maternal-Health-Risk-Analysis/README.md

 ### Expected Outcomes:
 - __Risk distribution profile:__ Obtain insights into the prevalence of maternal health risks by determining the total number of women in each risk category.
-- __Age-risk correlation:__ Identify correlations between age and maternal health risks by examining the distribution of risk levels across different age ranges.
+- __Age-risk correlation:__ Identify correlations between age and maternal health risks by examining the distribution of high risk levels across different age ranges.
 - __Health parameter variations:__ Understand how health parameters such as SBP, DBP, body temperature, heart rate, and blood sugar vary across risk levels and age groups.
 - __Age-related trends:__ Determine average values of health parameters for each age range, revealing age-related patterns in maternal health indicators.